planetlevel/jot/README.md

           1) don't instrument JOT classes -- anything using shading
           2) use global scope to check anywhere you're inside a sensor call

-        - Create JOT log file instead of system.out
+        - Create JOT separate log file instead of using java.util.logging

         - New rules
           1) which routes are non-idempotent?